As you venture into the world of land buying and owning, you’ll want to get familiar with common land use definitions

 Why does land use matter to you?

 Land use is how a property is characterized based on what it can be used for and what is built on it.

 Almost every jurisdiction in the US regulates the use and development of land within its boundaries.

 As a land-owner or buyer, you must understand the allowable uses of your property or you may be disappointed to learn you cannot use the land the way you would like.

-One differentiating factor that is important to note as you buy and sell land is that land use is NOT zoning.
+One important thing to note as you buy and sell land is that land use is NOT zoning.

 Zoning is how the government regulates land and is codified in local zoning laws or ordinances.

 Land use is a more nebulous term.

-It can refer to the way that people (landowners) adapt the land they own to suit their needs through arrangements, inputs, or activities.
+It can refer to the way that people (landowners) adapt the land they own to suit their needs through arrangements, development, or activities.

 Or it can refer to the way that a jurisdiction controls and directs real estate development within its boundaries.